A Plant-Based Nutrition Prescription for your DSMES Program

 and faculty are as follows:

-Meghan Jardine, MS, MBA, RDN, LD, CDE has no relevant financial disclosures to report.
+Meghan Jardine, MS, MBA, RDN, LD, CDCES has no relevant financial disclosures to report.

-Jodi Lavin-Tompkins, MSN, RN, CDE, BC-ADM, AADE, Chicago, IL, has no relevant financial disclosures to report.
+Jodi Lavin-Tompkins, MSN, RN, CDCES, BC-ADM, has no relevant financial disclosures to report.

-Joanne Rinker, MS, RD, CDE has no relevant financial disclosures to report.
+Joanne Rinker, MS, RD, CDCES has no relevant financial disclosures to report.

-Magen Lapointe, AADE, Chicago, IL, has no relevant financial disclosures to report.
+Magen Lapointe has no relevant financial disclosures to report.

-The approval of this educational offering by the AADE does not imply
+The approval of this educational offering by the ADCES does not imply

 endorsement of specific therapies, treatments, or products discussed in the